PlasmaPy/PlasmaPy/docs/install.rst

 .. note::

-   If you would like to contribute to PlasmaPy, please see the development guide.
+   If you would like to contribute to PlasmaPy, please refer to the instructions on :ref:`installing PlasmaPy for development install-plasmapy-dev>`.

 Requirements
 ============